Prem-Kumar16/dash_grpcweb_v3/README.md

 <img width="450" alt="Screenshot 2024-01-11 124035" src="https://github.com/Prem-Kumar16/dash_grpcweb_v3/assets/75419846/97d1d419-b526-47cc-9ef5-be5349f4a53f">

 If you go to ec2 instances page, you will find a newly created instance named "Chariott-demo1".
-SSH into the instance using the key file  that you have previously downloaded
+SSH into the instance using the key file  that you have previously downloaded.

+Note : The Username to use for ssh is "ubuntu".

 After you SSH into the instance, you can see that the demo's docker image is running in the instance.
 To verify, run the below command